rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

 ---

+### Day 20: Classes and Snake Game (Part 1)

+Learned the fundamentals of object-oriented programming (OOP) and started building the Snake Game.

+- **Key Concepts**:

+  - Classes, objects, attributes, and methods.
+  - Using the `turtle` module with OOP principles.

+- **Project**: Snake Game (Part 1)
+  - Created the game window and designed a snake represented by square segments.
+  - Implemented smooth snake movement with keyboard controls for directional changes.

+---

+### Day 21: Snake Game (Part 2)

+Enhanced the Snake Game by completing its core features.

+- **Key Concepts**:

+  - Collision detection, food mechanics, and dynamic scoreboards.

+- **Project**: Snake Game (Part 2)
+  - Added collision detection for walls and self, and implemented a game-over condition.
+  - Introduced food that increases the snake’s length and updates the score.
+  - Built a functional scoreboard that tracks and displays the player's score.

+---

 ## About This Repository

 This repository showcases my daily progress and projects during the beginner phase of the 100 Days of Code challenge.
 Each day builds upon the previous one, providing a solid foundation in Python programming.